ReDeiPirati/blog/_pages/about.md

 I'm the type of person who is looking for a place where I can have an impact and trigger the success of the people around me.
 I love challenges: the harder, the better.

-If you think that my career goal aligns with your mission and that I can be a good fit for your team, feel free to reach me out (see social buttons at the very bottom).
+If you think that my career goal aligns with your mission and that I can be a good fit for your team, feel free to reach me out (see social buttons at the very bottom or drop me an email).

 [^1]: FloydHub (YC W17) is Heroku for deep learning.
 A Platform-as-a-Service for training and deploying your deep learning models in the cloud.
 Floyd takes care of the engineering grunt work so you can focus on the core of your problem.